-We next consider the effect of sample size on $\rfi$. \citet{BollenFit1989} notes that GOF indices may be influenced by sample size either (a) when $N$ enters the calculation of the index or (b) when the mean of the sampling distribution of the index is related to $N$.
+We next consider the effect of sample size on $\rfi$. \textcite{BollenFit1989} notes that GOF indices may be influenced by sample size either (a) when $N$ enters the calculation of the index or (b) when the mean of the sampling distribution of the index is related to $N$.
 For (a), notice that although both $\widehat{\acc}_{\prop}$ and $\widehat{\acc}_{\base}$ include factors of $N_{\test}^{-1}$, these factors cancel in the ratio $\Delta_{\prop} / \Delta_{\base}$, indicating that (a) does not hold.
 For (b), notice that when $N$ is very small, both $\hat{f}_{\prop}$ and $\hat{f}_{\base}$ may fail to capture any relationships in the training data.
 In this case, both $\widehat{\acc}_{\prop}$ and $\widehat{\acc}_{\base}$ will be close to $1/2$ and $\rfi$ will be close to $1 - M_{\prop} / M_{\base}$.
 As $N$ increases, $\hat{f}_{\prop}$ and $\hat{f}_{\base}$ should capture any relationships in the training data and $\widehat{\acc}_{\prop}$ and $\widehat{\acc}_{\base}$ should come close to their population values, suggesting that (b) holds.
-We provide empirical evidence that the mean of the sampling distribution of $\rfi$ depends on $N$ in Sect.~\ref{section:4}.
-Specifically, we observe that C2ST-RFI gives a less optimistic assessment of fit as $N$ increases.
-This phenomenon is analogous to the approximate C2ST's power increasing with $N$ and is likely of little concern for moderate- to large-scale applications.
+We provide empirical evidence that the mean of the sampling distribution of $\rfi$ depends on $N$ in Sect. \ref{EvalIFASim}.
+Specifically, we observe that C2ST-RFI gives a less optimistic assessment of fit as $N$ increases, which is analogous to the approximate C2ST's power increasing with $N$.